 I take her at her word that she feels paralyzed by a sense of self-condemnation.
 So let me see what I can say.
-And I really do believe that the Lord has the answer here and applies the answer.
+And I really do believe that the Lord has the answer here, and he applies the answer.
 My words may be a means, but God is the one who lifts us out of these kinds of darknesses.

 Tim Keller, I think, is the one who has made famous the gospel formulation: “You are more sinful than you ever thought you were.”
-I want to say that even to Casey who stated her sense of self-disgust pretty strongly.
-But I would say Casey hasn’t gotten to the bottom.
+I want to say that even to Casey, who stated her sense of self-disgust pretty strongly, that she hasn’t gotten to the bottom.
 None of us has.

 One the other hand, every time there is the slightest sense, “He loves me.
 He values me.
 He is making me his daughter.
-He is taking me into his family,” don’t let that produce a big hit.
-It won’t, because you don’t deserve any of that.
+He is taking me into his family,” don’t let that produce a big ego.
+It won’t if you realize you don’t deserve any of that.
 It is a free, blood-bought gift of grace overflowing from the heart of God.
 You didn’t earn it.
 You didn’t constrain it.
 But he loves to give it.

-First, let’s clarify this text about filthy rags.
+First, let’s clarify this text about “filthy rags.”
 I have heard that text quoted since the time I was a kid.
 It comes from the King James Version of Isaiah 64:6.
-And every time I have heard it used, it is used to describe Christian obedience.
-That is emphatically not what the text means and it is wrong to describe Christian obedience that way.
+Every time I have heard it, it is used to describe Christian obedience.
+That is emphatically not what the text means, and it is wrong to describe Christian obedience that way.

 Now those righteous deeds are not righteous.
-They are not righteous.
 He has already talked about how he feels about righteousness.
 These righteous deeds are the kind Paul was talking about in Philippians 3:5–6 where he says, “As to the law, [I was] a Pharisee; as to zeal, [I was] a persecutor of the church; as to righteousness under the law, [I was] blameless.”
-So there is righteousness and it is blameless.
+So there is righteousness, and it is blameless.
 And what does he say about it?
 He says it is filthy.
 It is dung.
 But that was not real righteousness.
 That was pure self-reliant legalism.
 That righteousness is dung.
 That righteousness is filthy rags.

 Christian obedience in the power of the Holy Spirit is not dung.
 It is not filthy rags.
 It is the answer to prayer.
 It is the work of Christ.
 It is the work of the Holy Spirit.
 It is wrong to describe the beautiful work of the Holy Spirit as filthy rags.
 The fruit of the Holy Spirit — love, joy, peace, patience, goodness, kindness, meekness, faithfulness, self-control — is not filthy rags.

 And Casey might have the unconscious sense — I think a lot of people do — that Christ died for her bad deeds, but the good deeds are so imperfect that they leave her defiled and hopeless.
-This notion that, “Well, if I really sin, he might cover that, but my good deeds, those are supposed to be really good and they are not really good and so nothing is covered in those.”
+This notion that, “Well, if I really sin, he might cover that, but my good deeds, those are supposed to be really good, and they are not really good so nothing is covered in those.”

-And if you need a text for that, consider 1 John 1:7: “If we walk in the light, as he is in the light [now that would be good deeds — doing good things], we have fellowship with one another, and the blood of Jesus cleanses us from all sin.”
+And if you need a text for that, consider 1 John 1:7: “If we walk in the light, as he is in the light” — now that would be good doing good things — “we have fellowship with one another, and the blood of Jesus cleanses us from all sin.”
 Well, now wait a minuet.
 You just said you were walking in the light.
 What is this “cleansing you from all sin” stuff?
 What does he mean?

 So I just want to make crystal clear that the blood of Jesus is given to cover our bad deeds and cover our good deeds so that it is possible for the living Christ in infinite holiness to delight in the fruit of the Holy Spirit in our life, even though Casey and I see everyday that it is not what it ought to be.

 So Hebrews 12 speaks of discipline.
 He is disciplining us and even bringing about suffering in our lives because he disapproves of something in our hearts or in our behavior.
 He disapproves of it.
 And what are the words used to describe that?
 “For the Lord disciplines the one whom he loves, and chastises every son whom he receives” (verse 6).
 And Proverbs, that is being quoted in Hebrews 12, is even stronger.
 It is more paradoxical.
 “The Lord reproves him whom he loves, as a father the son in whom he delights” (Proverbs 3:12).

 Now Casey needs to get a handle on that.
 She knows the Father is reproving her.
 She knows he disapproves of her sin and the good deeds that are contaminated.
 But she is dropping this verse half way through because it says he is doing that to people in whom he delights.
-Most people did not grow up in homes where this loving discipline was modeled; that is, a dad or mom with strong disapproval of things in the children, attitudes in the children or behaviors, and a strong sense of being dad’s delight, mom’s delight.
+Most people did not grow up in homes where this loving discipline was modeled.
+That is, a dad or mom with strong disapproval of things in the children, attitudes in the children or behaviors, and a strong sense of being dad’s delight, mom’s delight.